Samrudhmg/Samrudhmg/README.md

 - 💻 Frontend-first engineer focused on premium UI experiences.
 - ⚡ Strong with React ecosystem and modern frontend architecture.
-- 🎯 Focused on scalable, maintainable, high-performance applications
+- 🎯 Focused on scalable, maintainable, high-performance applications.
 - 🌱 Expanding into full-stack product engineering
 - 🎨 Slight obsession with animations and pixel-perfect interfaces